fuzzygroup/blog/_posts/2019-08-27-forensic-computing-3-when-docker-breaks-ssh.md

     target     prot opt source               destination
     RETURN     all  --  anywhere             anywhere

 And this is where ST came fully into play -- he looked at the iptables and almost immediately seized on the 172-18 address as a key issue.
+Apparently this is part of how he has configured our VPN.
 And since the 172-18 issue was tied to  [Docker](https://www.docker.com/), we were on the hunt for how Docker might mess with networking that would break SSH.

 # Step 4: So Docker ...